openquake.risklib package#

 • consequence – kind of consequence

-• dmgdist – an array of probabilies of shape (E, D - 1)
+• coeff – composite array of coefficients of shape (A, E)

 Returns: